openstack/nova-specs/specs/juno/approved/virt-driver-large-pages.rst

 ---------------------

-The cloud administrator will gain the ability to set large page policy on the flavours they configured.
+The cloud administrator will gain the ability to set large page policy on the flavors they configured.
 The administrator will also have to configure their compute hosts to reserve large pages at boot time, and place those hosts into a group using aggregates.